chriscarrollsmith/rust-practice/book_notes.md

 }
 ```

 Lines inside the function body should end with a semicolon.
-The exclamation point indicates that `println` is a macro, not a function.
+The exclamation point indicates that `println` is an unscoped macro that gets expanded at compile time, not a scoped function that gets called at execution time.
+(Macros execute faster but take up more space in the compiled binary.)

-### Compiling with rustc
+### Compiling with `rustc`

 To compile and run our code: